-Doctors use the English language in ways that are not universal.
-Plain English works best.
+Doctors use the English language in ways that are not universally shared with the English-speaking population at large.
 Please spell out full names of acronyms and aim to avoid all medical jargon that might not be easily understood by non-medically trained readers.
 The following "tips" aim to standardise VFPMS reports and improve the readability, clarity of expression and overall utility of VFPMS medico-legal reports.